edouardklein/daemux/README.rst

 - If you are the maintainer, upload the code to PyPI

-        $ python3 setup.py sdist upload
+       $ python3 setup.py sdist

+       $ twine upload dist/* --skip-existing

-- If you are the maintainer, check that the docs are updated
+- If you are the maintainer, check that the docs are updated <http://daemux.readthedocs.io/en/latest/>

 - If you are the maintainer or the devops guy, deploy the new code to all relevant machines